|

 Room: Zoom link to be provided

-We will explore the Big Bang theory of cosmology and demonstrate how subatomic-particle physics can explain the details of the first few minutes of our universe.
-We will also build a device in class to see cosmic rays as they fly through the Reuter Center.
+We will explore the fascinating world of artificial intelligence including its evolution, how it works, current capabilities and promising future.
+We will also consider the legal, safety and ethical implications of AI as well as its challenges and opportunities.
 Note: There are both an in-person and an online option for this course.
 Participants must choose only one option to attend; please ensure that you are registering for the option you prefer, as we may not be able to accommodate changes.

 Section B: Online attendance only